-NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS

-To be held on June 14, 2018
+To be held on June 10, 2019

-NOTICE IS HEREBY GIVEN THAT the Annual General Meeting (together with any and all adjournments and postponements thereof, the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") of CES Energy Solutions Corp. (the "Corporation" or "CES") will be held on June 14, 2018 at 9:00 a.m.
-(Calgary time) in the main floor conference room of 715 - 5th Avenue S.W.
-Calgary, Alberta, for the following purposes:
+NOTICE IS HEREBY GIVEN THAT the Annual General and Special Meeting (together with any and all adjournments and postponements thereof, the "Meeting") of the holders (the "Shareholders") of common shares (the "Common Shares") of CES Energy Solutions Corp. (the "Corporation" or "CES") will be held on June 10, 2019 at 9:00 a.m.
+(Calgary time) in the Grand Lecture Theatre of The Metropolitan Centre at 333 - 4th Avenue SW, Calgary, Alberta, for the following purposes:

-- 1. to receive and consider the audited consolidated comparative financial statements of the Corporation for the year ended December 31, 2017, together with the auditors' report on those financial statements: - 2. to fix the number of directors to be elected at the Meeting at eight (8) members; - 3. to elect persons to serve as directors of the Corporation for the ensuing year; - 4. to appoint Deloitte LLP as the auditors of the Corporation for the ensuing year and to authorize the board of directors of the Corporation (the "Board") to fix the remuneration of the auditors; and - 5. to transact such other business as may properly be brought before the Meeting.
+- 1. to receive and consider the audited consolidated comparative financial statements of the Corporation for the year ended December 31, 2018, together with the auditors' report on those financial statements; - 2. to fix the number of directors to be elected at the Meeting at seven (7) members; - 3. to elect persons to serve as directors of the Corporation for the ensuing year; - 4. to consider and, if thought fit, pass an ordinary resolution ratifying and approving the Corporation's amended and restated shareholder rights plan, as more fully described in the management information circular and proxy statement of the Corporation dated April 29, 2019 (the "Information Circular"); - 5. to appoint Deloitte LLP as the auditors of the Corporation for the ensuing year and to authorize the board of directors of the Corporation (the "Board") to fix the remuneration of the auditors; and - 6. to transact such other business as may properly be brought before the Meeting.

 The specific details of the matters proposed to be put before the Meeting are set forth in the Information Circular accompanying this Notice of Meeting.
-The audited consolidated comparative financial statements of the Corporation for the year ended December 31, 2017, including the auditors' report on those financial statements, have been mailed to Shareholders who have requested the same, in accordance with applicable securities laws.
+The audited consolidated comparative financial statements of the Corporation for the year ended December 31, 2018, including the auditors' report on those financial statements, have been mailed to Shareholders who have requested the same, in accordance with applicable securities laws.
 The financial statements are also available on the internet on the Corporation's SEDAR profile at www.sedar.com.

 A Shareholder may attend the Meeting in person or may be represented at the Meeting by proxy.
 Shareholders of the Corporation who are unable to attend the Meeting in person are requested to complete, date and sign the enclosed form of proxy or voting instruction form (each referred to as a "Form of Proxy") and return it in the enclosed envelope.
 Non-registered Shareholders (being Shareholders who hold their Common Shares through brokerage accounts or other intermediaries) who wish to appear in person and vote at the Meeting must appoint themselves as proxy by inserting their name in the blank space provided on the Form of Proxy and returning the Form of Proxy in the envelope provided.
-In order to be valid and acted upon at the Meeting, the Form of Proxy must be received (either directly or through a Shareholder's broker or other intermediary) by Computershare Investor Services Inc. not less than 48 hours (excluding Saturdays, Sundays and statutory holidays) before the time for holding the Meeting.
+In order to be valid and acted upon at the Meeting, the Form of Proxy must be received (either directly or through a Shareholder's broker or other intermediary) by Computershare Investor Services Inc.

+not less than 48 hours (excluding Saturdays, Sundays and statutory holidays) before the time for holding the Meeting.
 Further instructions with respect to attending the Meeting or voting by proxy are provided in the Form of Proxy and in the Information Circular accompanying this Notice of Meeting.